Cell Products ⇢ Wild-type cells ⇢

 Technical Data

-Figure 2: Representative immunocytochemistry pictures and protein quantification showing expression levels of the hepatocyte maturity markers albumin (red), alpha-1-antitrypsin (A1AT; green), HNF4A (green), and AFP (red) in liver carcinoma HepG2 cells, Opti-HEP, and primary human hepatocytes (PHH; 3 donors).
+Figure 2: A) Representative immunocytochemistry pictures and protein quantification showing expression levels of the hepatocyte maturity markers albumin (red), alpha-1-antitrypsin (A1AT; green), HNF4A (green), and AFP (red) in liver carcinoma HepG2 cells, Ulti-HEP, and primary human hepatocytes (PHH; 3 donors).
 Cells were counterstained with DAPI, and data are presented as mean ±SEM of n=3-4 independent experiments.

-Figure 2: Representative immunocytochemistry pictures and protein quantification showing expression levels of the hepatocyte maturity markers albumin (red), alpha-1-antitrypsin (A1AT; green), HNF4A (green), and AFP (red) in liver carcinoma HepG2 cells, Opti-HEP, and primary human hepatocytes (PHH; 3 donors).
+Figure 2: B) Representative immunocytochemistry pictures and protein quantification showing expression levels of the hepatocyte maturity markers albumin (red), alpha-1-antitrypsin (A1AT; green), HNF4A (green), and AFP (red) in liver carcinoma HepG2 cells, Ulti-HEP, and primary human hepatocytes (PHH; 3 donors).
 Cells were counterstained with DAPI, and data are presented as mean ±SEM of n=3-4 independent experiments.

 def027_figure4a_v1